 Companies are throwing money at HR tech, trying to find ways of transforming their workforces, increasing employee productivity, and improving quality of hire, employee engagement and retention.

-In this post, we’ll discuss some of the key trends shaping this growing industry in 2022, and how they’ll affect the market going forward.
+In this post, we’ll discuss some of the key HR tech trends shaping this growing industry in 2023, and how they’ll affect the market going forward.

 What is HR tech?